Bischoff/wozmania/docs/usage.md

 - an ANSI terminal with at least 26 rows and 80 columns
 - if you want to use the GUI, a X-Window display.

-To run the emulator in text mode:
+To run the emulator in a terminal:

 1. Run the emulator with the command `wozmania`.
 2. To exit the emulator, press F4.